ashjas/UdacityPrivateBlockchain/README.md

 node serveRest.hs
 ```

-2: Using a browser, one can query the details of the block giving the height as a parameter:
+2: Using a browser, one can query the details of a block giving the height as a parameter:
 ````
 http://localhost:8000/block/14
 ````